 - MealIQ: Meal planning site which finds recipes that fit your diet restrictions, food intolerance, nutrition targets, budget, and taste preferences.
-It will then “translate” the receipes into an online shopping list making healthy eating easy!
+It will then “translate” the recipes into an online shopping list making healthy eating easy.

 - Food Facts: A range of food fact sheets from the British Dietetic Association.
-Find general advice for adults adolescents and children, as well as fact sheets on common medical conditions, such as Irritable Bowel Syndromes (IBS), foof allergies and more.
+Find general advice for adults adolescents and children, as well as fact sheets on common medical conditions, such as Irritable Bowel Syndromes (IBS), food allergies, and more.